Behind the quiet exit of Taser’s popular, powerful X26

 The X26 poses higher cardiac risk than other Taser models, Reuters found.
 That’s because when its darts impale flesh, the X26 delivers more electricity than any other Taser and almost twice that of the company’s newer “smart” weapons.

 After signs of the X26’s risk surfaced, Taser neither alerted police nor recalled the weapon.
-Taser, which recently changed its name to Axon Enterprise Inc (AAXN.O), said there was no reason to recall the stun gun.
+Taser, which recently changed its name to Axon Enterprise Inc, said there was no reason to recall the stun gun.

 The company tried to retrofit the weapon, Reuters found, but abandoned the effort after its engineers were unable to rein in the one attribute scientists say is most responsible for its effectiveness and its potentially higher risk: its charge, the total amount of electricity it delivers to the target.